Dasylirion wheeleri

-Dasylirion wheeleri (desert spoon, spoon flower, sotol, or common sotol) is a species of flowering plant in the asparagus family (Asparagaceae), native to arid environments of northern Mexico and the southwestern United States.
+Dasylirion wheeleri (desert spoon, spoon flower, sotol, Wheeler sotol or common sotol) is a species of flowering plant in the asparagus family (Asparagaceae), native to arid environments of northern Mexico and the southwestern United States.

 Description

 Dasylirion wheeleri is a moderate to slow-growing evergreen shrub with a single unbranched trunk up to 40 cm thick growing to 1.5 m tall, though often recumbent on the ground.
 The leaf blade is slender, 35–100 cm long, gray-green, with a toothed margin.
 The leaves radiate from the center of the plant's apex in all directions (spherical).

 Blooming from May to July, the flowering stem grows above the foliage, to a height of 5 m tall and a diameter of 3 cm.
 The stem is topped by a long plume of straw-colored small flowers about 2.5 cm long with six tepals.
 The color of the flower helps determine the gender of the plant, being mostly white for males and purple-pink for females.
 The fruit is an oval dry capsule 5–8 mm long, containing a single seed.

 Dasylirion leiophyllum is similar, but the toothed leaves curve towards the base.